jayadams011/data-structures-and-algorithms/challenges/fizz_buzz_tree/README.md

 **Version**: 0.1.0

 ## Overview
-Travrese a BST using inorder, postorder and preorder methods.
+Travrese a BST using inorder, look for vals 5% 3% or both. replace val with new fizz, buzz or fizzbuzz

 ## Getting Started